-We issue a new release of Materialize every two weeks.
-Most releases are timed releases, which are cut on schedule, irrespective of what features and bugfixes have been merged.
+We issue a new release of Materialize every week.
+Most releases are timed releases, which are cut on schedule, irrespective of what features and bug fixes have been merged.
 In rare cases, if severe regressions are discovered, we may skip a timed release.

-Every year or two, we expect to designate a milestone release as a major release to mark a new era in Materialize’s development.
-The first major release of Materialize will be v1.0.0 and will bring improved stability, backward-compatibility, and support guarantees.
+Every year or two, we expect to issue a major release to mark a new era in Materialize’s development.
+The first major release of Materialize will be v1.0.0 and will bring improved stability, backwards-compatibility, and support guarantees.
 We do not yet have a planned release date for v1.0.0.

-- Major releases increment the first component of the version number, as in v0.4.0 to v1.0.0.
+- Major releases increment the first component of the version number, as in v0.11.0 to v1.0.0.

 We recommend that you upgrade to the latest version of Materialize as quickly as your schedule permits.

 Before upgrading, you should peruse the release notes for the new release to ensure your applications will not be affected adversely by any of the changes in the release.

 Upgrading to a new emergency release (e.g., from v0.10.0 to v0.10.2) should be considered lower risk than upgrading to a new timed release (e.g., from v0.10.2 to v0.11.0), as emergency releases contain only the code changes required to fix the bug or security vulnerability that warranted the emergency release.

 Note that Materialize is not forwards compatible.
 Once you have upgraded to a newer version of Materialize, it may be impossible to roll back to an earlier version.
 Therefore, we recommend that you test upgrades in a staging cluster before upgrading your production cluster.